Airstrikes hit camps in central Gaza as Biden administration approves new weapons sales to Israel

 DEIR AL-BALAH, Gaza Strip (AP) — Israeli warplanes struck two urban refugee camps in central Gaza on Saturday, as the Biden administration approved a new emergency weapons sale to Israel despite persistent international cease-fire calls over mounting civilian deaths, hunger and mass displacement in the enclave.

-Even a brief halt in fighting seems out of reach.
-A senior Hamas official told The Associated Press in Beirut that the group has not budged from its position that a permanent cease-fire has to be the starting point for any further releases of Israeli and foreign hostages the group holds, which runs counter to a recent proposal by Egypt for a staged end to the war.

-It’s a demand Israel is bound to reject.
-Israel has said it will pursue its unprecedented air and ground offensive until it has dismantled Hamas, a goal viewed by some as unattainable because of the militant group’s deep roots in Palestinian society.
+Israel says it is determined to pursue its unprecedented air and ground offensive until it has dismantled Hamas, a goal viewed by some as unattainable because of the militant group’s deep roots in Palestinian society.
 The United States has shielded Israel diplomatically and has continued to supply weapons.

 The war, triggered by the deadly Oct.
-7 Hamas attack on southern Israel, has killed more than 21,600 Palestinians, with 165 people killed over the past 24 hours, the Health Ministry in Gaza said Saturday.
-The fighting has displaced some 85% of Gaza’s 2.3 million residents, sending swells of people seeking shelter in Israeli-designated safe areas that the military has nevertheless bombed.
-Palestinians are left with a sense that nowhere is safe in the tiny enclave.
+7 Hamas attack on southern Israel, has displaced some 85% of the Gaza Strip’s 2.3 million residents, sending swells of people seeking shelter in Israeli-designated safe areas that the military has nevertheless also bombed.
+That has left Palestinians with a harrowing sense that nowhere is safe in the tiny enclave.

-With Israeli forces pushing deeper into the southern city of Khan Younis and the camps of central Gaza, tens of thousands of Palestinians streamed into the already crowded city of Rafah at the southernmost end of Gaza in recent days.

-Thousands of tents and makeshift shacks have sprung up on Rafah’s outskirts next to U.N. warehouses.
-Displaced people arrived in Rafah on foot or on trucks and carts piled high with mattresses.
-Those who did not find space in overwhelmed shelters pitched tents on roadsides.

-“We don’t have water.
-We don’t have enough food,” Nour Daher, a displaced woman, said Saturday from the sprawling tent camp.
-“The kids wake up in the morning wanting to eat, wanting to drink.
-It took us one hour to find water for them.
-We couldn’t bring them flour.
-Even when we wanted to take them to toilets, it took us one hour to walk.”

-In the urban refugee camps of Nuseirat and Bureij in central Gaza, residents reported airstrikes overnight and into Saturday.
+Residents in the urban refugee camps of Nuseirat and Bureij, two recent hot spots of combat, reported Israeli airstrikes overnight and into Saturday.

 Nuseirat resident Mustafa Abu Wawee said a strike hit the home of one of his relatives, killing two people.